MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/create-ollama-agent.md

 ### Step 2: Add the necessary packages

-Within the newly created project, you need to install the [AIShell.Abstraction][06] package from the Nuget gallery.
-Install the Nuget package using the following command:
+Within the newly created project, you need to install the [AIShell.Abstraction][06] package from the NuGet gallery.
+Install the NuGet package using the following command:

 ```shell
 dotnet add package AIShell.Abstraction --version 1.0.0-preview.1